yarcat/StyleTTS2FineTune/README.md

 ### Segmentation and Transcription

 1. Navigate to the main directory (You should see the folder makeDataset)
-2. Run the segmentation script (python makeDataset/tools/srtsegmenter.py:
+2. Run the segmentation script (`python makeDataset/tools/srtsegmenter.py`):

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
 I have it set to throw out segmemts under one second and over 11.6 seconds.
 You can adjust this to varying degrees.

 ### Phonemization

-1. Run the script (python makeDataset/tools/phonemized.py.
+1. Run the script (`python makeDataset/tools/phonemized.py`).
 2. This script will create the train_list.txt and val_list.txt files.

 - OOD_list.txt comes from the LibriTTS dataset.
 The following are some things to consider taken from the notes at https://github.com/yl4579/StyleTTS2/discussions/81.
 There is a lot of good information there, I suggest looking it over.